SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

 * Image indicating the typical use of the functional profile, together with an easily understandable title
 * Short explanation (i.e. long version of the title)
 * Detailed explanation, including very attribute.
-* Description on how to apply the functional profile concerning presence level (i.e. how to handle recommended and optional :term:`Datapoints`)
+* Description on how to apply the functional profile concerning presence level (i.e. how to handle recommended and optional :term:`Data Points`)

 .. _version_number: